Xia-Yijie/Xponge/README.md

 `Xponge` does not depend on other packages except numpy for its basic use.

-However, there are some complicated functions rely on some other packages.
+However, there are some complicated functions that depend on some other packages.
 If you do not install the dependent package, you can not use the related functions.

 Here is the list of all packages which may be uesd: